Healthy Homes Assessment Heretaunga

 Draught Stopping Heretaunga

-If you can feel external air entering or the sound of a clear draught emanating out of a hole or gap that is, it is likely a crack or hole that requirements sealing in somehow.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and allow air in or out into your home require sealing.
-For example, if the open fireplace isn’t used it can create draughts.
-This should be sealed from.
-Property managers and landlords are accountable for making sure such draughts are eliminated as far as possible.
+If you are able to feel external air entering or the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it’s likely to be a gap or an opening that needs sealing in the way you can.
+Cracks and gaps that are large should be sealed permanently.
+Gaps greater than 3mm that let air in or out within the home need the sealing.
+For instance, if an open fireplace isn’t used it may cause draughts and should be sealed off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as far as imaginable.

-There is no require to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement of the building as the household warms and cools in order to let them be closed and opened rather instead of being stuck.
-We will inspect every window and door during an Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for movement of the building as the household heats and cools, so that they are able to be closed and opened rather than securing.
+We will inspect every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections